ndkoval/ndkoval.github.io/_pages/projects.md

 *Framework for testing concurrent algorithms for correctness*\\
 <https://github.com/Devexperts/lin-check>

-Lin-Check is a testing framework for checking that concurrent data structure is linearizable.
-The approach is based on linearization definition and tries to find non-linearizable execution with specified operations, using a specially crafted test to produce lots of different executions.
-The execution is represented as a list of actors for every test thread, where the actor is the operation (e.g. put(key, value) and get(key) in java.util.Map) with already counted parameters.
+**Lin-check** is a framework for testing concurrent data structure for correctness.
+In order to use the framework, operations to be executed concurrently should be specified with the necessary information for an execution scenario generation.
+With the help of this specification, **Lin-Check** generates different scenarios, executes them in concurrent environment several times and then checks that the execution results are correct (usually, linearizable, but different relaxed contracts can be used as well).

 ### Related talks
 [Lock-free algorithms testing](/talks/#lock_free_algorithms_testing)